Yale School of Medicine (YSM)

 Application and Admissions Process

-Prospective students will apply simultaneously to UPR-MSC and one of the seven tracks within Yale’s Combined Program in the Biological and Biomedical Sciences (BBS) through each institution’s respective online application process (Application deadlines for both are December 1, 2014).
-In order to be considered by Yale, applicants must first be accepted to UPR-MSC School of Medicine.
+Prospective students will apply simultaneously to UPR-MSC and one of the eight tracks within Yale’s Combined Program in the Biological and Biomedical Sciences (BBS) through each institution’s respective online application process (Application deadlines for both are December 1, 2017).
 The admission process for UPR-MSC School of Medicine starts in December and ends by mid-March, at which time Yale will provide its decision on the admission to the Ph.D. program.

 Qualifying applications will be reviewed by a combined committee at Yale consisting of Dr. Tony Koleske, Director of the Biological & Biomedical Sciences Program, the Director of Graduate Studies (DGS) of the Ph.D.
 Program to which the student has indicated an interest at Yale, the MD/PhD Faculty Committee, and Associate Dean Richard Sleight.
 UPR-MSC applicants will travel to New Haven to be interviewed for the Ph.D. portion of their dual-degree training at the expense of the Ph.D. program.